l3nz/cli-matic/README.md

   if that option is not present (and it appears with a trailing asterisk in the help)
 * `:multiple` if true, the values for all options with the same name are stored in an array
 * `:short`: a shortened name for the command (if a string), or a positional argument if integer (see below).
 * `:env` if set, the default is read from the current value of an env variable you specify.
 For capture to happen, either the option must be missing, or its value must be invalid.
-If an option has an `:env` value specified to FOO, its decription in the help shows `[$FOO]`.
+If an option has an `:env` value specified to FOO, its description in the help shows `[$FOO]`.

 [to be done]